← All Blogs

 Walmart

 Walmart and the Walmart Foundation donated $1.5 billion in philanthropic efforts of social impact.
-They foster a culture of DE&I, with an emphasis on beating systemic racism across health, finance, education and criminal justice.
+They foster a culture of equitable opportunities, with an emphasis on beating systemic racism across health, finance, education and criminal justice.
 Their focus on nutrition and safe access to food accounts for Food Safety, Sustainable Chemistry and Animal Welfare practices.

 Amazon

-CSR Goals: Energy Conservation, Carbon Neutrality, Sustainable Packaging, Supply-Chain Transparency, DE&I, Education, Housing & Food Security, Disaster Relief
+CSR Goals: Energy Conservation, Carbon Neutrality, Sustainable Packaging, Supply-Chain Transparency, Education, Housing & Food Security, Disaster Relief

 Also Read: CSR Technology: A Game Changer For Social Responsibility